taitanang/Taitanang_BlueStampPortfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YEfgV6-EvwA?si=-ewlYNdKjjLRfh9_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+My project is the Gesture Controlled Robot.
+For the first milestone, I completed the hardware for both the car and the glove.
+I soldered wires to the four motors, allowing them to connect to the L298 motor driver.
+This component is wired to the Arduino Uno, which is the 'brain' of the robot.
+By uploading code to it, the Arduino can tell the motor driver whether to spin forward or backward and at what speed.
+A battery case is also connected, with an on/off switch, for power.
+Finally, I added a Bluetooth Module to be able to communicate with the glove.
+The glove hardware is much simpler, only including an Arduino Nano, the second Bluetooth Module, and an accelerometer.
+The accelerometer will be used to measure the tilt of the glove.
+A challenge I had was pairing the two Bluetooth Modules together, because they weren't going into 'AT Mode'.
+But after some code and hardware changes, they were able to pair.
+After this milestone, I will work on the software portion of the project, utilizing the Bluetooth connection to be able to steer the robot.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.